dpb587-pivotal/docs-bosh/dns/installation.md

 link("db").instances[0].address => "ef489dd9-48f6-45f0-b7af-7f3437919b17.db.default.db.bosh"
 ```

----
-## Impact on job's address (`spec.address`) <a id='job-address'></a>
+### Impact on job's address (`spec.address`) <a id='job-address'></a>

-Similar to how [links are affected](dns.md#links), `spec.address` will start returning DNS address once `use_dns_addresses` feature is enabled.
+Similar to how [links are affected](#links), `spec.address` will start returning DNS address once `use_dns_addresses` feature is enabled.

----
-## Migrating from PowerDNS <a id='migrate-powerdns'></a>

-Historically BOSH users did not have an easy highly available solution to enable DNS for their deployments.
-PowerDNS was a possible choice; however, it required more advanced configuration that we felt comfortable recommending to everyone.
-We are planning to deprecate and remove PowerDNS integration.
-To migrate from PowerDNS to native DNS:

-1. continue deploying Director with `powerdns` job
-1. enable native DNS (follow [Enabling DNS](dns.md#enable) section above) with proper recursors configured
-1. redeploy all deployments and make sure that native DNS is in use
-1. redeploy Director without `powerdns` job

----
-## Migrating from Consul <a id='migrate-consul'></a>

-To ease migration from Consul DNS entries, DNS release provides [aliases feature](dns.md#aliases).
-It allows operators to define custom DNS entries that can map to BOSH generated DNS entries.
-To migrate off of Consul to native DNS:

-1. enable native DNS (follow [Enabling DNS](dns.md#enable) section above) with proper recursors configured
-1. continue deploying `consul_agent` job
-1. define native DNS aliases that match existing Consul DNS entries
-1. redeploy all deployments that use Consul
-1. redeploy all deployments without `consul_agent` job
+### Types of DNS addresses <a id='dns-addresses'></a>

+There are two types of DNS addresses that native DNS supports:

+- instance specific queries that resolve to a single instance
+  - provided by `spec.address` or `link("...").instances[...].address` ERB accessors
+- group specific queries that resolve to multiple instances
+  - provided by `link("...").address` ERB accessor

+Since BOSH DNS is automatically managed, DNS addresses are not meant to be constructed manually by operators or scripts.
+To obtain a DNS address you can use upcoming Links API or job template accessors within your jobs.